mindyouragents/mindyouragents.github.io/_posts/2025-04-02-is-ml-really-making-machines-intelligent.markdown

 comments: false
 mathjax: true
 title:  "Is machine learning really helping machines learn?"
-excerpt: "Or is this just another bubble?"
+excerpt: "Will machines take over the world?
+Will robots become more intelligent than humans?
+Are unicorns real?
+Or is this all just another bubble?"
 date:   2025-04-02 10:00:00
 ---

+Will machines take over the world?
+Will robots become more intelligent than humans?
+Are unicorns real?
+Or is this all just another bubble?

-Machines don't learn.
+As simply this can be stated - Machines don't learn.

 Don't get fooled by marketing.